ibm-apiconnect/cli/README.md

 # APIs and Applications

 The developer toolkit supports development of API proxies and API implementations.
-In this article we'll use the term **API** for the API proxy and the term **application** for the API implementation.
-The developer toolkit provides a first class integrated development environment for producing APIs and applications using the [LoopBack framework](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect).
+In this article we'll use the term **API** when we're referring to the API proxy and the term **application** when we're referring to the API implementation.
+The developer toolkit provides a first class integrated development environment for developing APIs and applications using the [LoopBack framework](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect).
 LoopBack application projects can be created using the loopback
 command: